-- 1. In special flood hazard areas the Board of Selectmen shall determine the 100-year flood elevation in the following order of precedence according to the data available: - a.
-In Zone AE, refer to the elevation data provided in the community's Flood Insurance Study and accompanying FIRM. - 2.
-The Board of Selectmen's 100-year flood elevation determination will be used as criteria for requiring in Zone AE that: - a.
-All substantial improvement of residential structures have the lowest floor (including basement) elevated to or above the 100-year flood elevation. - b.
-That all substantial improvements of non-residential structures have the lowest floor (including basement) elevated to or above the 100-year flood level; or together with attendant utility and sanitary facilities, shall: - i. be floodproofed so that below the 100-year flood elevation the structure is watertight with walls substantially impermeable to the passage of water; - ii. have structural components capable of resisting hydrostatic and hydrodynamic loads and the effects of buoyancy; and
+2. The Board of Selectmen's 100-year base flood elevation determination will be used as criteria for requiring in Zone AE a special flood hazard area that:

+- a.
+All substantial improvement of residential structures have the lowest floor (including basement) elevated to or above the 100 year base flood elevation. - b.
+That all substantial improvements of non-residential structures have the lowest floor (including basement) elevated to or above the 100-year base flood level elevation; or together with attendant utility and sanitary facilities, shall: - i. be floodproofed so that below the 100-year base flood elevation the structure is watertight with walls substantially impermeable to the passage of water; - ii. have structural components capable of resisting hydrostatic and hydrodynamic loads and the effects of buoyancy; and

 - iii. be certified by a registered professional engineer or architect that the design and methods of construction are in accordance with accepted standards of practice for meeting the provisions of this section. - c.
-All manufactured homes to be placed or substantially improved within special flood hazard areas shall be elevated on a permanent foundation such that the lowest floor of the manufactured home is at or above the base flood level; and be securely anchored to resist floatation, collapse, or lateral movement.
+All manufactured homes to be placed or substantially improved within special flood hazard areas shall be elevated on a permanent foundation such that the lowest floor of the manufactured home is at or above the base flood level elevation; and be securely anchored to resist floatation, collapse, or lateral movement.
 Methods of anchoring may include, but are not limited to, use of over-the-top or frame ties to ground anchors. - d.
-All recreational vehicles placed on sites within Zone AE shall either: - i. be on the site for fewer than 180 consecutive days; - ii. be fully licensed and ready for highway use; or - iii. meet all standards of Section 3 of this ordinance and the elevation and anchoring requirements for "manufactured homes" in Section 11 (2) (c) of this ordinance.
+All recreational vehicles placed on sites within Zone AE a special flood hazard area shall either: - i. be on the site for fewer than 180 consecutive days; - ii. be fully licensed and ready for highway use; or - iii. meet all standards of Section 3 of this ordinance and the elevation and anchoring requirements for "manufactured homes" in Section 11 (2) (c) of this ordinance.